Jacobbishopxy/Jacobbishopxy/README.md

 </br>

 My name is Jacob.
-Currently, I'm a full-time fullstack developer and part-time data engineer.
+I'm a full-time fullstack developer and a part-time data engineer.

 </br>